Charlie Frye: Coaching career

+On March 18, 2025, the Minnesota Vikings hired Frye to serve as a defensive assistant.

 Personal life

 In honor of his high school career, the Crimson Flashes retired his #3 jersey and is on display in the Commons and on the field.

 In honor of his #5 jersey and last name, Akron Mayor Don Plusquellic declared Friday, November 5, 2004 "Frye-day".